Bungendore: Railways

 Bungendore railway station is served by three daily NSW TrainLink Xplorer services in each direction operating between Sydney and Canberra.

 Air

-The town's nearest airport is served by Canberra Airport which is approximately about 32 km (30 minutes drive) west of Bungendore.
+The nearest major airport is Canberra Airport which is approximately 32 km (30 minutes drive) west of Bungendore.

 Roads

-Bungendore is along the Kings Highway which links from Canberra to Batemans Bay and the South Coast.
+The Kings Highway which links Canberra to Batemans Bay and the South Coast passes through Bungendore.
+The town also lies on Main Road 92, a series of rural roads between Canberra and Nowra that provide the most direct route between the capital and Jervis Bay Territory.